Retreat Programs

 November 13 - 15, 2026

+Given our current national climate, this retreat is one of a three part series being offered at Kirkridge this year, with additional retreats March 13-15 and June 5-7.
+You are welcome to sign up for one, two, or all three of these workshops.
 This weekend is an opportunity for trans, nonbinary, and gender expansive people* to gather in community together.
 In these challenging times, we invite you into a space of sanctuary, refuge, and an honoring of our glorious gender diversity.
 We will explore themes of: Sanctuary: What kind of sanctuary do we need in this time?
-How we can provide sanctuary for ourselves and each other in this sacred gathering?
-How might we strengthen our webs of community now and in the days ahead Grounding - What supports us in grounding in our bodies, the earth, and that which is greater in…
+How we can…